davyjones1210/DSI_ML6/README.md

 # Questions to review:

-- Understand the value you will be delivering - who are your stakeholders and why do tehy care about your project?
+- Understand the value you will be delivering - who are your stakeholders and why do they care about your project?

 - What are the limitations of the dataset?
 Will you be able to answer your research questions with this dataset?

+# Ideas

+- Build a recommender model
+- Define a larger problem related to revenue and within that identify a few sub problems

 # First review w/ Aditya K